 Cuban-born performance artist Ana Mendieta created timeless works that asserted her connection with nature.
 She is known for her “Silueta (Silhouette) Series“ where she imprinted her own form on sand, rock, and other materials, leaving behind an impression like that of a memory.

 Mendieta fled Cuba at the age of twelve and grew up in foster care in the United States.
 After the 1961 Cuban Revolution, she was living in Iowa where she studied at the University of Iowa earning her B.A., M.A., and M.F.A. degrees.
 At the university she was exposed to several feminist visiting artists, such as Martha Rosler, who worked with her own body to convey a personal and a political message.

-Inspired by Santeria, an Afro-Caribbean religion, which emphasizes immersion in nature, Mendieta produced ritualistic performances on film, as well as some 200 earth-and-body works, where she used earth as her sculptural medium and which she recorded in color photographs.
+Inspired by Santeria, an Afro-Caribbean religion, which emphasizes immersion in nature, Mendieta produced ritualistic performances on film as well as some 200 earth-and-body works, using earth as her sculptural medium and recording them in color photographs.

-Some of Mendieta’s work was made in Mexico and in return trips to Cuba, while other works – such as her “Tree of Life” series – were done in Iowa, In “Tree of Life” Mendieta uses her own body, covered with mud with her arms raised up like a prehistoric goddess, appearing at one with nature, her “maternal source.”
+Some of Mendieta’s work was made in Mexico and in return trips to Cuba, while other works – such as her “Tree of Life” series – were done in Iowa.
+In “Tree of Life” Mendieta uses her own body, covered with mud, with arms raised up like a prehistoric goddess.
+She appeared at one with nature, her “maternal source.”

-She moved to New York and in 1978 joined the Artists in Residence, Inc. Gallery, the first gallery for women in the U.S. She was a member for about four years and in 1980 curated the show, “Dialectics of Isolation: An Exhibition of Third World Women Artists of the United States.”
+She moved to New York and in 1978 joined the Artists in Residence, Inc. Gallery, the first gallery for women in the United States.
+She was a member for four years and in 1980 curated the show, “Dialectics of Isolation: An Exhibition of Third World Women Artists of the United States.”
 However, she resigned from A.I.R. in 1982 after a dispute instigated by her husband, artist Carl Andre.
 She also felt that A.I.R. as a mainstream Feminist Movement had “failed to remember” its nonwhite counterparts and their struggle with issues of race, gender, and class .